dsv101/LD46/README.md

     cd build
     cmake ..
     make

-An executable will be made in `/build/app/src/Shooter`, libraries are statically linked currently.
+An executable will be made in `/build/app/src/` called `carrot`, libraries are statically linked currently.

 Requires OpenAl, libUDev, c++17, cmake 3.14+